-For any use which utilizes a drive-in or drive-through window or service area, a vehicular stacking area shall be provided for a minimum of five (5) vehicles.
+For any use which utilizes a drive in or drive-through window or service area, a vehicular stacking area shall be provided for a minimum of five (5) vehicles.
 Such vehicular stacking area shall not include any spaces located at the windows or service areas, shall be provided wholly on the property and shall not include any right-of-way.
 Where menu boards or other stopping points are utilized before moving to the window or service area, the vehicular stacking area shall not include the space at the stopping point nor the spaces between that stopping point and the window or service area.
 The vehicular stacking area shall be subject to all yard, paving, landscaping and other requirements of a vehicular use area, as contained in Article 18.

-- (a) A vehicular stacking area shall be provided for any drive-up window or drive-through facility.
+(a) A vehicular stacking area shall be provided for any drive-up window or drive-through facility.
 Such vehicular stacking area shall not include any right-of-way, shall be provided wholly on the property, and shall not interfere with the use of any parking spaces provided.
 The minimum number of required stacking spaces within the vehicular stacking area shall include the space at the initial point of service, including but not limited to, a window, menu board, service area or other stopping point.
 Each stacking space shall be twenty-two (22) feet in length.
 The vehicular stacking area shall not include the area between the initial point of service and any subsequent window, service area or other stopping point.

-The vehicular stacking area shall be subject to all yard, paving, landscaping, and other requirements of a vehicular use area, as contained in Article 18 in order to provide separation between the drive-through lane and other drive aisles on the site. - (1) For drive-up windows, a minimum of three (3) stacking spaces shall be provided. - (2) For quick-service food and beverage services, accessory to a restaurant, a minimum of six (6) stacking spaces shall be provided for the first drive-through lane.
-For any subsequent drive-through lane a minimum of three (3) stacking spaces shall be provided. - (3) For quick-service food and beverage services without indoor service or seating, and provision of retail products, including packaged food and beverages, a minimum of six (6) stacking spaces shall be provided per drive-through lane.
+The vehicular stacking area shall be subject to all yard, paving, landscaping, and other requirements of a vehicular use area, as contained in Article 18 when vehicular traffic entering the drive-thru and traffic within an adjacent drive aisle are moving in opposite directions in order to provide separation between the drive-through lane and other drive aisles on the site.